 Housing Element Update Timeline

 The project schedule, which includes public hearings and deliverables, is outlined below.
-The upcoming Housing Element will cover a planning period of 2021-2029 and is scheduled for adoption by Fall 2021.
+The Housing Element will cover a planning period of 2021-2029 and was adopted by the Board of Supervisors on October 12, 2021 and certified by HCD on December 22, 2021.

 Housing Element Draft for Public Review

 Board of Supervisors Hearing on Draft Housing Element

 Planning Commission Hearing on Final Housing Element Draft

 Board of Supervisors Hearing on Final Housing Element Draft

 HCD 90-day Review

 - Housing Element Frequently Asked Questions